 Frequent readers know all about how a depressed economy and new laws are serving as convenient excuses for banks to be raising interest rates and otherwise penalizing clients, even those who pose no risk.

 Ann Minch was presented with multiple notices of an interest rate hike.
-Even though she says she’s never missed a payment, she ended up with a 30% interest rate on her Bank of America credit card.
 She decided she’d had enough and started a protest in a simple YouTube video.
 YouTube videos are increasingly proving to be a successful way of getting the attention of a corporate behemoth that has wronged you.
 And it worked for Ann Minch.

 Bank of America responded to her revolt, and because she was armed with knowledge and the right attitude, they finally agreed to set her interest rate back to its previous 12.99%.
 Many of our readers have found in similar situations that persisting with customer service, asking for as many supervisors as you have to, is often successful as well.